 Eligible families select the DHS-licensed group child care facility (i.e. preschool) of their choice.
 Household size and monthly gross income also are used to determine priority.
 POD does not require parents/guardians to be employed, in school, or job training to qualify for assistance.

 Income eligibility for tuition subsidies is based on a monthly gross family income not exceeding the amounts below.
 The subsidy amount is based on a sliding fee scale using the family monthly gross income and the maximum POD rate allowed for the selected preschool.
+Priority enrollment goes to underserved or at-risk children whose families complete the POD Special Populations Referral form.
 For applications and information, call 1-800-746-5620 or visit www.PatchHawaii.org.

-Arbor Child Care Connection offers sliding scale financial assistance at Family Child Care providers and Schools.
+Arbor Child Care Connection offers sliding-scale financial assistance at Family Child Care providers and Schools.
 Children must be under 13 or 13-17 with special needs.
 Parents/guardians must be employed or in school/job training.
 Income requirements apply.
-Enrollment period is ongoing.
+The enrollment period is ongoing.
 For more information call 249-2360 or 249-2516.

 (OHA) offers financial assistance to supplement the cost of tuition at accredited preschools.
 Child must (1) be native Hawaiian and a U.S. citizen, (2) be enrolled full-time in an accredited preschool, (3) reside with the Ohana for whom assistance is being requested and the Ohana must reside in rural Oahu or the Neighbor islands, (4) Ohana must not receive any other assistance to pay for Preschool tuition.
 For more information, call 854-3128.

-Imua provides services to children ages 3-6 years old who do not meet age appropriate developmental milestones and fall outside the scope of Department of Education, Special Education Services.
+Imua provides services to children ages 3-6 years old who do not meet age-appropriate developmental milestones and fall outside the scope of the Department of Education, Special Education Services.
 The program is offered on a sliding scale based on financial need to eligible families.
-For more information call 244-7467 or visit www.imuafamilyservices.org.
+For more information call 244-7467 or visit www.imuafamily.org.